 - c.
 Delays due to waiting for materials, tools, instructions, etc. if not treated as idle time. - d.
 Defective machines, tools and other equipments. - e.
 Machine break-down, if not booked to idle time. - f.
 Work on new machines requiring less time than provided for, till such time standard is not revised. - g.
 Basic inefficiency of workers due to low morale, insufficient training, faulty instructions, incorrect scheduling of jobs, etc. - h.
 Use of non-standard material requiring more or less operation time. - i.
-Carrying out operations not provided for a booking them as direct wages. - j.
+Carrying out operations not provided for a booking them as direct wages. - i.
 Incorrect standards - k.
 Wrong selection of workers, i.e., not employing the right type of man for doing a job. - I. Increase in labour turnover. - m.
 Incorrect recording of performances, i.e., time or output. - i.
 Direct Labour Composition or Mix or Gang Variance: This is a sub-variance of labour efficiency variance.
-This variance arises due to change in the composition of a standard gang, or, combination of labour force ii.
+This variance arises due to change in the composition of a standard gang, or, combination of labour force - Mix or Gang or Composition Variance = (Actual Hours at Standard Rate of Standard Gang) minus (Actual Hours at Standard Rate of Actual Gang) - ii.
 Direct Labour Yield Variance: Just as material yield variance is calculated, similarly labour yield variance can also be known.
 It is the variation in labour cost on account of increase or decrease in yield or output as composed to the relative standard.
 The formula is -